 While many businesses are run out of stores or workspaces, some vinyl business owners take to the road.
 Traveling trucks and trailers allow vinyl cutters to sell decals, stickers, and other goods at fairs and festivals.
-This can be a good way to reach new audiences and get your business in front of a large amount of customers in a short period of time.
-While this business model requires a greater investment than other, non-mobile business models do, it could be an effective way to boost a business.
+This can be a good way to reach new audiences and get your business in front of a large number of customers in a short period of time.
+While this business model requires a greater investment than other, non-mobile business models, it could be an effective way to boost a business.

 According to Foam Core Print, you need to be aware of copyrights that surround designs.
 If you download a design and then sell the product you’ve created, you could be sued for copyright infringement because you didn’t create the original design.
 Selling pieces that you’ve created with trademarked or copyrighted works, like Disney characters, can also land you in legal hot water.
 In some cases, you can purchase a commercial license, while sometimes you can’t.
 It’s safest, and sometimes most appealing, to create your own designs as you may also be able to get people to pay to use your design.
 When you create unique designs, you can build your business’ own style and won’t have to worry about selling the same products that your competitors are creating.